davepollack/nushift/README.md

 * It accepts `input_shm_cap_id` and `output_shm_cap_id` that are already released
 * The `output_shm_cap_id` cap is created by you, and the hypervisor will write the output of the deferred call to it

 An error will be written to the `output_shm_cap_id` cap if the Postcard data cannot be deserialised, or the RON string itself cannot be deserialised.
-Nothing is written if the call is a success.
-The lack of a discriminant between success and error values is a serious deficiency in the output format that should be addressed by the Nushift team.
+The error begins with the varint-encoded discriminant 1, followed by error details.
+On success, the varint-encoded discriminant 0 is written.
 The output format is itself in the Postcard format.

 ### AccessibilityTreeDestroy